-Created 3 million X larger than a real 1μm sized diesel soot particle, the artwork Inhale stands 3m tall.
+Created 3 million times larger than the real size of a diesel soot particle, the artwork Inhale stands 3m tall.
 Commissioned by UWE Bristol’s Our City Our Health, a creative consultation project, the sculpture will become a point of discussion, opening up conversations about a whole range of issues.
-Commissioned by UWE for the UPSTREAM initiative, artist Luke Jerram has created a sculpture of a diesel soot particle to exhibit it in a number of different contexts.

 According to the World Health Organisation, air pollution contributes to 6.5 million deaths globally and more than 80% of people living in urban areas are exposed to air quality levels that exceed WHO guidelines.
 A significant contributor to air pollution in the UK is the diesel engine.

 Luke said “The artwork was in part inspired by the recent VW Diesel scandal and a friend, who’s young child suffers from asthma”.

 The four main pollutant emissions from diesel engines are carbon monoxide-CO, hydrocarbons-HC, particulate matter-PM and nitrogen oxides-NOx.
-Diesel soot particles, emitted from vehicles, are composed primarily of black carbon but also contain other substances, such as metal from break pads and silicate from the roads.
+Diesel soot particles, emitted from vehicles, are composed primarily of black carbon but also contain other substances, such as metal from brake pads and silicate from the roads.